deathbeam/dotfiles/README.md

 ## Optional requirements

-* bash - I am using bash, and my terminal configuration is working mostly for bash only.
-If you are using zsh, or fish or whatever, it's okay, I tried them all and eventually I came back to bash, mainly because some completion stuff I am using is a bit broken in other shells than bash.
-Otherwise, zsh is really great and if all this completion stuff was properly working there, I would be using zsh.
+* zsh - Zsh is awesome.
+I was using bash, but then switched to zsh, and it is pretty much compatible with all bash stuff and it is also faster and nicer.
 * [tmux](https://tmux.github.io/) - Terminal multiplexer.
 Awesome stuff, but I find myself to use it less and less, because I started using tiling window manager's features more.
 But still, tmux is really awesome, and have some great features what screen do not have.
 I have some really nice Tmux stuff in my repository, so feel free to try it, maybe